aFewThings/earlyPredictionOfDisorder/PInSoRo dataset.md

 The anonymised version has `pinsoro-*.csv` files, but no raw video streams and ROS bag files that can be modified by presented tools.<br/>
 Details is here: [https://freeplay-sandbox.github.io/get-dataset](https://freeplay-sandbox.github.io/get-dataset)

 The PInSoRo Dataset consists in 75 recordings of interactions (45 child-child interactions; 30 child-robot interactions; up to 40 min per interactions).
-And each recordings has `pinsoro-*.csv` file containing facial features, skeletons, gaze, etc.
+And each record has `pinsoro-*.csv` file containing facial features, skeletons, gaze, etc.

 Dataset Structure
 ---